Hollin Hills: Civic association

-The Civic Association of Hollin Hills (CAHH) is a volunteer neighborhood organization structured to promote the common good of the community.
-It is led by a nine-member, democratically elected Board of Directors which manages a variety of community activities including a monthly newsletter, a resident/owner directory, an architectural design review committee, management and oversight of 30 acres of parks, the Hollin Hills Pool, Hollin Hills Pickleball and Tennis Club, and the biennial House and Garden Tour.
+The Civic Association of Hollin Hills (CAHH) is a volunteer residential membership organization structured to promote the common good of the community.
+It is led by a nine-member, democratically elected Board of Directors which manages a variety of community activities, social and educational events, including a monthly newsletter, a resident/owner directory, an architectural design review committee, management and oversight of 30 acres of parkland, the Hollin Hills Pool, Hollin Hills Pickleball and Tennis Club, and the biennial house and garden tour.

 Parks

 Resident volunteers with efforts of the CAHH Parks Committee and the Friends of Hollin Hills organize to enhance park amenities and to control non-native, invasive species such as English ivy, multiflora rose, and tea viburnum.
 The seven CAHH parks include: